A uniqueness result for the two vortex travelling wave in the Nonlinear Schrodinger equation: Properties of quasi-minimizers of the energy and proof of Theorem

 \subsection{Decay slightly away from the vortices}

-In this section, we provide some estimates for $ \hat{u}_\mathfrak{p} $ in the region $ D( \hat{z}_{\mathfrak{p},+} , 2 R_0 ) \cup D( \hat{z}_{\mathfrak{p},-} , 2 R_0 ) $.
-Such estimates have been first given in \cite{Miro_explicit} for minimizing solutions and later generalized in \cite{Com_Mir} to non-minimizing solutions.
+In this section, we provide some estimates for $ \hat{u}_\mathfrak{p} $ in the region $ B( \hat{z}_{\mathfrak{p},+} , 2 R_0 ) \cup B( \hat{z}_{\mathfrak{p},-} , 2 R_0 ) $.
+For the Ginzburg-Landau (stationary) model, such estimates have been first given in \cite{Miro_explicit} for minimizing solutions and later generalized in \cite{Com_Mir} to non-minimizing solutions.
 However, the paper \cite{Miro_explicit} being difficult to find, we give here a proof of these estimates that includes the transport term.
 They improve some estimates in \cite{Chi_Pac_1} and are not specific to the way we construct the solutions.

 \begin{proposition} We have, for $ \lvert \hat{y} \lvert \ls \frac{3}{20} $,

 \end{proposition}